 Guidance for Deputies on access to benefits and Periodical Payments

-Where funds are obtained as a result of a personal injury, in many cases these funds should not impact upon entitlement to certain means-tested benefits or statutory care funding.
-Whilst this is the case, at Price Slater Gawne, we have assisted numerous deputies who have encountered uncertainty regarding eligibility to funding and in certain cases, this had led to challenging decisions on behalf of the protected party.
+Often, when a person is under the jurisdiction of the Court of Protection, this is as a consequence of an injury for which a financial settlement has been awarded.
+This may be in the form of a lump sum or it could include provision for periodical payments.
+Where damages are awarded in personal injury or clinical negligence cases, in many cases these funds should not impact upon entitlement to certain means-tested benefits or statutory care funding.
+Whilst this is the case, at Price Slater Gawne, we have assisted numerous deputies who have encountered uncertainty or obstruction in obtaining funding in cases that involve periodical payments.
+In some cases, this had led to our firm challenging decisions on behalf of Court of Protection clients.

-If you would like to discuss challenging a decision regarding the financial support available to a protected party, or if you would like further information regarding Price Slater Gawne acting as Professional Deputy, our Court of Protection team will be more than happy to arrange a no-obligation, free of charge consultation with you.
+If you would like to discuss challenging a decision regarding the financial support available to a person under the Court of Protection, or if you would like further information regarding Price Slater Gawne acting as Professional Deputy, our Court of Protection team will be more than happy to arrange a no-obligation, free of charge consultation with you.